Numostanley/Chat-API/README.md

 # NOTE:
 This project requires >= 3.8.
+Ensure you have Redis and PostgreSQL properly installed and configured.
 <br/>
 You can also find the Postman API documentation to this project at: <br/>